OctaviusLeo/roblox-ai-game-repo/README.md

 Edit `MODEL` in `Config.lua`.
 Default is `gpt-5-mini`.

 ## Notes on secrets
-Never expose your API key to clients.
+If you're going to re-create this game on ROBLOX, never expose your API key to clients.
 Keep it in **ServerScriptService** and out of git.
 This repo ignores `Config.lua` via `.gitignore`.

 ## Troubleshooting
-- If you see HTTP errors: confirm **Allow HTTP Requests** is enabled and the server can reach `api.openai.com`.
+- HTTP errors: confirm **Allow HTTP Requests** is enabled and the server can reach `api.openai.com`.
-- If you get blank responses: check output logs for HTTP status/body.
+- Blank responses: check output logs for HTTP status/body.